hhundiwala/hierarchical-clustering/README.md

 # hierarchical-clustering
-This is python implementation of hierarchical clustering
+This is python implementation of hierarchical clustering.
+This implementation use dynamic programming approach(memorization).

 ### what is hierarchical clustering?
 It is a clustering algorithm, which clusters the datapoints in group.
 This algorithm follows aglomerative approach i.e. it starts with each datapoint as cluster and goes on merging the clusters based on similarity.